alanyoshida/from-docker-to-k8s-workshop/README.md

 # From docker to k8s workshop

-Workshop for devops about docker and kubernetes.
+Workshop for introducing docker and kubernetes for the non familiar with this technologies.

 ### Requirements